Strategic Living

 Absent Clarity

 Besides, perfect information wouldn’t even solve the problem.
 Even if you somehow knew every outcome, you still wouldn’t know which outcome you’d prefer until you experienced it.
-Your future self, shaped by the very decision you’re making, will have different values, different priorities, and different tolerances for what matters to you now.
+Your future self, shaped by the very decision you’re making, will have different values, different priorities, and different tolerances than what you have now.

 Because we have free will, uncertainty is part of how the world works.
 The clarity you’re waiting for isn’t coming.